Take a spiritual adventure

-Set among the world’s most sacred mountains, Wakayama is a treasure trove of ancient temples and shrines.
-The sacred place that represents Wakayama is Koyasan, the headquarters of Shingon Buddhism and one of three World Heritage sites in the Kii Mountain Range.
-Serene and mysterious, Koyasan is scattered with 117 temples, 52 of which offer accommodations for visitors as shukubo (temple lodgings).
-At Koyasan’s shukubo—considered among the best in Japan—guests can experience a traditional monk’s lifestyle with meditation, temple services, Buddhist gardens and vegetarian cuisine.
+Set among sacred mountains, Wakayama is a treasure trove of ancient temples and shrines.
+Shrouded in mist and mystery, Koyasan is Wakayama’s spiritual heartland, the birthplace of Shingon Buddhism, and one of three World Heritage sites in the Kii Mountain Range.
+117 temples – almost half of which offer accommodation – lay nestled in Koyasan’s forested mountains, giving you a unique opportunity to immerse yourself in this centuries-old heritage site.
+At Koyasan’s shukubo (temple lodging) – considered among the best overnight experiences in Japan – you can experience the life of a Buddhist monk with meditation, temple services, and vegetarian cuisine.

-Walking the Kumano Kodo, a network of pilgrimage routes across wild, waterfall-laced mountains, is a fantastic way to experience Wakayama's spiritual countryside.
-In use for over 1,000 years, Kumano Kodo is a special pilgrimage site, registered as a UNESCO world heritage site, connecting three shrines (the Kumano Hongu Taisha Grand Shrine, Kumano Hayatama Taisha Grand Shrine and Kumano Nachi Taisha Grand Shrine).
-Indeed, the amazing views and historic remains along the way make this one of the most memorable treks on the planet, with easily navigable routes that include hot springs retreats, delicious local food and rich cultural insight into a relatively unexplored part of Japan.
+Walking the Kumano Kodo, a network of pilgrimage routes across wild, waterfall-laced mountains, is a particularly moving way to experience Wakayama's spiritual countryside.
+The Kumano Kudo is one of only two pilgrimages to which UNESCO granted World Heritage status (the other being the journey across Spain to Santiago de Compostela*) to recognize its millennium-old heritage.
+The journey connects three spiritually significant shrines: the Kumano Hongu Taisha Grand Shrine, Kumano Hayatama Taisha Grand Shrine, and Kumano Nachi Taisha Grand Shrine.
+The atmospheric scenery and historic relics make the Kumano Kodo one of the most extraordinary long walks on the planet, with easily navigable routes, hot spring retreats, delicious local food, and rich cultural insight into a relatively unexplored corner of Japan.

-The self-proclaimed "Kingdom of Fruit," home of some of the best ramen and freshest seafood in the land, Wakayama's fare is distinct and delightful.
-Join noodle lovers from near and far for a steaming bowl of Wakayama ramen.
+Wakayama's fare is distinct and delightful.
+The self-proclaimed "Kingdom of Fruit" is home to some of the best ramen and freshest seafood in the land.
+You’ll find that noodle lovers come from far and wide for a steaming bowl of Wakayama ramen.
 Its unique base, made with a savory pork bone and soy sauce broth, makes Wakayama ramen deliciously addictive.
-Finish your meal with an Arida orange, a thin-rind Mandarin orange with the perfect balance of sweet and sour.
-For a regional specialty, try tuna rice bowl topped with fatty tuna, and is usually enjoyed with the flavourful local shoyu (soy-sauce).
-More fresh tuna lands in Wakayama than anywhere else in Japan.
-Quench your thirst at Minabe, the largest ume (Japanese apricot) producer in Japan, where you can get tipsy on sublime ume liqueur (Umeshu).
+Finish your meal with an arida orange, a thin-rind mandarin orange with a delicate balance of sweet and sour.
+For a regional specialty, try the rice bowl topped with fatty tuna, usually enjoyed with the flavorful local shoyu (soy-sauce).
+Enjoy a tipple at Minabe, the largest ume (Japanese apricot) producer in Japan, where you can sample refreshing ume liqueur (umeshu).